sonic-net/sonic-mgmt/ansible/README.md

 library/                  # if any custom modules, put them here (optional) filter_plugins/           # if any custom filter plugins, put them here (optional)

-deploy_sonic.yml          # playbook to initialize a sonic switch after imaging process is complete integration_test.yml      # playbook to run all integration tests
+deploy_sonic.yml          # playbook to initialize a SONiC switch after imaging process is complete integration_test.yml      # playbook to run all integration tests

 roles/
-    sonic_common/         # common "role" for the sonic switch, only add tasks here that are for all sonic switches tasks/            #
+    sonic_common/         # common "role" for the SONiC switch, only add tasks here that are for all SONiC switches tasks/            #
             main.yml      #  <-- tasks file can include smaller files if warranted handlers/         #